department-of-veterans-affairs/vets-api/README.md

 server will expect snake_case keys in the request body and output snake_case in the response.

+## Versions

+The currently used version of Ruby is tracked in [.ruby-version](https://github.com/department-of-veterans-affairs/vets-api/blob/master/.ruby-version) so that environemnt managers can set it automatically.

+Gem dependencies (including Rails) are defined in the included [Gemfile](https://github.com/department-of-veterans-affairs/vets-api/blob/master/Gemfile).
+The currently used versions are maintained with Bundler and stored in the [Gemfile.lock](https://github.com/department-of-veterans-affairs/vets-api/blob/master/Gemfile.lock).

+**Version Policy**

+The goal is to have vets-api use supported versions of gems and Ruby, which is often the latest.
+However the versions are generally updated as need or availability arise.
+If you need a newer version of a gem, please contact Backend Tools via DSVA Slack in the channel `#vfs-platform-support`.

 ## How to contribute

 There are many ways to contribute to this project: